-The manuscript is what's known as a miscellany; a collection of widely varying texts, which in this case will have been very useful for monks dealing with wealthy and royal visitors to Reading Abbey.
-The exhibition explores its story and the magic, music and fables it contains.
+Whilst this manuscript is most famous for 'Sumer is icumen in', it actually contains an extraordinary range of different texts: from poetry to politics, medicine to magic.
+This is because the manuscript is what's known as a miscellany; a collection of widely varying texts, which in this case will have been very useful for monks dealing with wealthy visitors to the abbey.

 With huge thanks to Professor Anne Lawrence-Mathers (Professor of Medieval History, University of Reading), Dr Cynthia Johnston (Lecturer in History of the Book, School of Advanced Studies, University of London), Dr Laura Cleaver (Senior Lecturer in Manuscript Studies, Institute of English Studies, University of London), and Dr Helen Deeming (Lecturer in Music, Royal Holloway, University of London) for their enormous contributions in making this online exhibition possible.